matsengrp/phippery/docs/esc-prof.rst

 There are two aspects of interest at each site:

 - the sum over all substitutions reflecting the total potential for change in binding,
-- the pattern of amino acid contributions.
+- the pattern of amino acid contributions, i.e. the relative contribution of each substitution to change in binding.

-Naturally, there is a desire to compare escape profiles of different samples, and a quantitative approach would allow for systematic analysis of many profiles.
+Naturally, one would like to compare escape profiles of different samples, and a quantitative approach would allow for systematic analysis of many profiles.
 This page describes a scoring method for comparing two escape profiles.
 The main steps are:

-1. assigning an escape similarity score for each site by comparing the pattern of amino acid contributions,
+1. assigning an escape similarity score to each site by comparing the pattern of amino acid contributions,
 2. computing a weighted sum of escape similarity scores across the sites of interest to obtain a single score for the region.